naashmtp/MC/README.md

 - Restart the server
 - Send arbitrary commands
 - Tail the server log file
+- Manage the server from a web dashboard

 Enable RCON in your `server.properties` file: